 “Do I watch The Devil Wears Prada again or do I finally get around to seeing Sophie’s Choice?
 It is what you would call a classic difficult decision.” – Michael Scott, The Office

-Ask a dozen financial advisors whether you should invest in a Registered Retirement Savings Plan (RRSP) or a Tax-Free Savings Account (TFSA), and you’re likely to get a dozen different answers.
+When it comes to saving for your goals, the two registered accounts that are often called up to the plate are a Registered Retirement Savings Plan (RRSP) or a Tax-Free Savings Account (TFSA).
+The truth is, if you were to ask a handful of financial experts whether an RRSP or a TFSA is right for you, you’re likely to get a handful of different answers.
 While this is not very helpful, you might decide to forgive these advisors because this is a classic difficult decision.

-The RRSP vs. TFSA debate is so complicated that most advisors need to fall back on generalizations and rules of thumb.
+The TFSA vs RRSP debate is so complicated that most advisors need to fall back on generalizations and rules of thumb.
 A common one is that TFSAs are a better choice for lower income earners.
-But this isn’t a very satisfying answer and isn’t always true anyway.
+But this isn’t a very satisfying answer and isn’t always true for each individual situation.